Lip kiss: South Asia

-On-screen lip-kissing was not a regular occurrence in Bollywood until the 1990s, although it has been present from the time of the inception of Bollywood.
+On-screen lip-kissing was not a regular occurrence in Hindi cinema until the 1990s, although it has been present from the time of the inception of Hindi cinema.
 This can appear contradictory since the culture of kissing is believed to have originated and spread from India.

 Types

 Non-sexual kiss

-a military policeman kisses his daughter for the first time after a 15-month deployment.
+A military policeman kisses his daughter for the first time after a 15-month deployment.